-Midpeninsula Regional Open Space District

-LEGISLATIVE, FUNDING AND PUBLIC AFFAIRS COMMITTEE

-R-16-153 November 15, 2016
+R-17-10 Meeting 17-04 February 8, 2017

+AGENDA ITEM 5

 AGENDA ITEM

-AGENDA ITEM 3

 Revision of Board Policy 4.02, Improvements on District Lands and Board Policy 4.09, Factors to Consider for Structures Disposition

-GENERAL MANAGER'S RECOMMENDATION
+GENERAL MANAGER'S RECOMMENDATION Jag

-Review and discuss the draft amendments to the policies and recommend approval to the Board of Directors, with any amendments requested by the Committee.
+Approve revisions to Board Policy 4.02, Improvements on District Lands and Board Policy 4.09, Factors to Consider for Structures Disposition as recommended by the Legislative, Funding, and Public Affairs Committee (LFPAC).

 SUMMARY

-As the District revisits its Housing Policy, two other Board policies, Improvements on District Lands (Improvements) and Factors to Consider for Structures Disposition (Factors), require revisions to adequately reflect the handling of District improvements and structures, including District residences.
-These policies were amended to be consistent with the new recommended Housing Policy and to reflect anticipated operational needs.
-The Improvements policy was amended to clarify the General Manager and Board authority for the disposition of structures and to allow for the retention of structures consistent with open space character for the purpose of revenue generation.
-The Factors policy was amended to include site conditions and structure conditions of an improvement as factors in disposition decisions.
-It was also amended to allow the criteria for disposition to be applied to new construction as well as potential demolition or retention.
+As the District revisits its Housing Policy, two other Board policies, Improvements on District Lands (Improvements) and Factors to Consider for Structures Disposition (Factors), require revisions to reflect the handling of District improvements and structures, including District residences.
+The revisions to these policies are required to be consistent with the new recommended Housing Policy, if that policy is approved by the Board, and to reflect anticipated operational needs.
+The Improvements policy proposed language clarifies the General Manager and Board authority for the disposition of structures and allows for the retention of structures consistent with open space character for the purpose of revenue generation.
+The Factors policy proposed language further clarifies the Financial Cost factor, adds two new factors for analyzing the disposition of a structure: 1) Agricultural Value factor; and 2) Condition of a Structure factor, and removes the Public Sentiment and Input factor, incorporating language from that factor elsewhere in the policy.

 MEASURE AA

 This is not a Measure AA project.